Mozilla Data Collective Privacy Notice

 a.
 Information You Provide to Us:

-When you use or interact with us through our Services, such as when you use our Site or register to receive MDC Datasets, you may provide the following types of information to us:
+When you use or interact with us through our Services, such as when you use our Site, register to receive MDC Datasets, use our Dataset Creation Tools, or participate in creating a dataset that we commission, you may provide the following types of information to us:

 In limited cases, such as where you request access to particular types of MDC Datasets, we may request additional documentation to verify your ability to access such Datasets, which may vary based on the circumstances.